 Okay, I’m single right now, but I’m not going to stay this way forever.
 I’m going to have fun dating, I’m going to put myself out there, meet new people and give this my best shot!

 Make it your CHALLENGE, your MISSION to find someone you genuinely connect with, and enjoy the process of “hunting them down!”
-Have a bit of fun with it.
+Use these empowering dating affirmations to help shift your outlook and have a bit of fun with it.

 And I know you’re not going to feel like this 24-7, but really focus on embedding this positive attitude within you.
 To make this easier you can: